RodBuild/Course-Tracker/README.md

 # Course Tracker

 ## Overview
 Web App for users to store the classes the have taken through their academic journal.
+This project gets to help valaidate students taking a aprticular course see thier classes.
+This also has uniqe identities like a course ID.
+Admin are able to add, delete users(students) within the system.

 ## Development Environment
 Tools used to complete this project